Programs

 • Small egg "caps" in straight rows on the undersides of terminal twigs (summer, fall and winter)

-To safeguard your susceptible shrubs, your best bet is to take preventative viburnum leaf beetle control measures.
+Leaf damage To safeguard your susceptible shrubs, your best bet is to take preventative viburnum leaf beetle management measures.
 If you live in an area at risk for viburnum leaf beetles, SavATree can inspect, prune and destroy twigs with egg masses before the eggs have a chance to hatch.